AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 - What data sources are currently used (and their limitations)
 - What questions remain unanswered
 - What problems need solving
-- How geosam could add new insights
+- How Geosam could add new insights

 ---